-Coming from NYC?
 We’re located right at the end of Metro-North’s Harlem line, a ~2-hour ride from Grand Central.
-We'll have a shuttle running all day Saturday in conjunction all day with the train schedule, and in the morning on Sunday.
-Don't forget: our Getaway Package saves you up to $20 round-trip, and $5 of your ticket price gets donated back to the Wassaic Project!
+We'll have a shuttle running all day Saturday in conjunction all day with the train schedule.
+Shuttles stop across from Maxon Mills, and leave 20 minutes prior to each train out of Wassaic.

 11:52 AM, 1:49 PM, 3:49 PM, 5:49 PM, 7:49 PM, 9:49 PM, and 11:49 PM

-Driving?
-Parking is $20, and is available at Maxon Mills, The Lantern, and Pawling Rubber Factory (across from the mill).
-Limited street parking is available as well.
+Parking is $20, and is available at Pawling Rubber Factory (across from the mill).
 But parking might be tight — try to carpool.

 We'll take all the hands we can get.
 Sign up to help and get a free t-shirt and free camping on Saturday night (only volunteers will be allowed to camp).